Chodges86/Chodges86/README.md

 - 👋 Hi, I’m Caleb
-- 🧑🏻‍💻 I'm currently a student at DevMountain coding bootcamp.
-I'm specializing in web development with plans to continue education in React, React Native, and native iOS and Android development.
+- 🧑🏻‍💻 I'm a graduate of DevMountain with 3 years of experience writing code and developing applications in some way.
+I have recently started my own business, CH Developments and Designs, LLC as a freelance web developer specializing in building affordable web application built using ReactJS.
+I also develop smaller websites using vanilla JS, HTML, and CSS.

-I currently have an app in the Apple App Store called Abiding Above.
+I also have some experience in native iOS development and currently have an app in the Apple App Store called Abiding Above.
 This is an app I created for a ministry located in Memphis, TN called Abiding Above.
-It included devotional content, newsletters, and audio sermons written by the founder.
+It includes devotional content, newsletters, and audio sermons written by the founder.

 Check it out here: